-RE: Voluntary Participation Student Accident/Health Insurance 2021/2022 School Year
+RE: Voluntary Participation Student Accident/Health Insurance 2022/2023 School Year

 Biggs unified school district does not provide medical insurance for student injuries, but does make voluntary student insurance available.
 Last year, not many families took advantage of this affordable insurance.
 Through this letter, we hope to bring more attention to this insurance that thousands of others participate in; a program meant to give you a number of coverage options for your child.
-Details and an enrollment form are in the accompanying packet.
+If you are interested, please obtain a brochure online at www.peinsurance.com or visit your child's school office.